Location Guide

 Dining

-Dining options for Pensby residents is limited only by a mile or two of travel – nearby Heswall has enough on offer for most – with traditional pub food, fresh seafood, and the nation’s favourite cuisines – Indian and Chinese, while nearby Irby has plenty of fantastic places for a quick bite to eat with a friend – including the excellent Aroma café which serves great coffee and a selection of vegan, vegetarian and gluten free options.
+Dining options for Pensby residents are limited only by a mile or two of travel – nearby Heswall has enough on offer for most – with traditional pub food, fresh seafood, and the nation’s favourite cuisines – Indian and Chinese, while nearby Irby has plenty of fantastic places for a quick bite to eat with a friend – including the excellent Aroma café which serves great coffee and a selection of vegan, vegetarian and gluten-free options.
 There are more than forty eateries within a couple of miles with between four and five stars on Tripadvisor, so you’d be dining out for some time before having to choose a favourite.

-Branch out a little further and the village is also within a half hour drive of both Chester and Liverpool – cities with a huge choice of fine dining options – if you were to fancy a change.
+Branch out a little further and the village is also within a half-hour drive of both Chester and Liverpool – cities with a huge choice of fine dining options – if you were to fancy a change.

 Transport